Rvkash/instarocket-frontend/README.md

 Reactjs
 ReactNative

-Feito com :heart: by [Rafael Linhares](https://www.linkedin.com/in/rafael-linhares-js/)
+Made by :heart: by [Rafael Linhares](https://www.linkedin.com/in/rafael-linhares-js/)